Back to Blog

 unhookd:

-• Set up Slots once and forget about it
+• Set Slots once, forget about it

-• Zero daily management needed
+• Zero daily management

 • Ultra-minimalist interface